 If the card has not been configured to verify DAP signatures, the Controlling Authority shall transmit the Executable Load File to the Card Administrator through a secure communication channel ensuring the origin and the integrity of transmitted files.
 Upon reception the Card Administrator shall store the Executable File in its secure environment until the file is downloaded into the card.
 Obviously, this rule applies only when the Controlling Authority and the Card Administrator are separate roles.
 This policy shall ensure the consistency between the export files used in the verification and those used for installing the verified file.
 The policy must also ensure that no modification of the file is performed in between its verification and the signing by the Controlling Authority.
 See #.VERIFICATION for details.
-If the application development guidance provided by the platform developer contains recommendations related to the isolation property of the platform, this policy shall also ensure that the Controlling Authority checks that these recommendations are applied in the application code.
+If the application development guidance provided by the platform, this policy shall also ensure that the Controlling Authority checks that these recommendations are applied in the application code.